Yuyz0112/dewhale/prompts/ui-gen.md

 ALWAYS import UI components from a SUB_PATH such as `@/components/ui/$name`, like `@/components/ui/button`.

-You should ONLY import icons in the following list, if they don't meet your needs, you can use the `Home` icon as a placeholder.
+You should ONLY import icons in the following list, other icon does not exist in our project:

 ```
 1. ArrowRight